UPDATE COMING SOON

 Most of the other tracks on the album have been around for the initial sessions, but have not yet been recorded by the time these sessions were stopped by Stiff Records.

-The songs "Savages", "Details", "Rocky Road", "Maria" have been first heard as special radio session recordings for BBC host Richard Skinner's programme in March 1981.
+The songs "Savages", "Rocky Road", "Maria" (along with "Details") were first heard as special radio session recordings for BBC host Richard Skinner's programme in March 1981.
 "Savages" from that radio session stands out with its haunting double-tracked vocals on the verses.

-"Blue Hotel" and "O Seasons O Castles" are the two songs known to have not existed during the initial sessions.
+Both "Blue Hotel" and "O Seasons O Castles" did not yet exist during the initial sessions.

 "O Seasons O Castles" was recorded around early 1982, specially for the French television film "Rock", in which Lene plays a leading part.